Decompilation pipeline

 represents a transform or analysis across a whole function, whereas a Rule

-is used for matching and rewriting of small sequences of P-Code opcodes.
-Both primitives are chained together in order to transform the low-level P-Code output of the lifter into high-level P-Code that is then "rendered" as decompiled code.
-At the time of writing, all actions and rules inside of Ghidra are defined in ruleaction.cc
+matches and rewrites small sequences of P-Code opcodes.
+Both primitives chained together transform the low-level P-Code output of the lifter into high-level P-Code.
+Ghidra then renders high-level P-code as decompiled code.
+Ghidra defines the actions and rules in ruleaction.cc

 and coreaction.cc

-, with their declarations being split over several header files.
-The most important definitions for understanding the decompilation flow can be found towards the end of coreaction.cc
+, while their declarations span header files.
+The most important definitions for understanding the decompilation flow appear towards the end of coreaction.cc

 : the definition of buildDefaultGroups